rkeeves/selenide-dirty-tricks/light/WebDriverListeners.md

-# A listener listens to what exactly? - Mutable factories
+# How do I add listeners to the driver?

 Selenide offers a way to hookup listeners to the automanaged webdriver.